Operational Breakdown

 - Manager repetition Managers and peers spend time re-explaining the same processes.

-- Tentative early work New team members hesitate because expectations are not fully clear.
+- Tentative early work New team members hesitate because expectations aren't fully clear.

 - Inconsistent experiences Different hires receive different versions of the same onboarding.